C-Weave/euroTravels/README.md

 # My European Travels
-This is a simple map that shows places I've been to in Europe.
+This is a simple shinyapp that shows places I've been to in Europe.
 I made a spreadsheet of cities with latitudes and longitudes, saved it as a csv, and imported it.
 The leaflet package is used to render the map.

 ## Libraries used
 ```